How to visualize your real-time costs with software

 You will very likely encounter long lists of budget items, commitments, actuals and other cost data that needs to be processed during execution.
-To ease the job of structuring this data, breakdown structures can help you.
+To ease this job, you can use breakdown structures to structure cost data.
 Below is an example of a breakdown structure report using a Cost Breakdown Structure (CBS):

 By creating breakdown structure reports at each control moment in your project, say every 2 weeks, you get a picture of how the project evolves over time.
 This can be visualised in a graph: